 For every transaction, the token must be coupled with a cryptogram

 This combination adds another layer of security and is also required for any payment types, including proximity and e-commerce.

 Let's go a little deeper.

-How tokenization in payment works
+How EMV tokenization in payment works

 It's as simple as that!

-What is tokenization in payment?
+What is EMV tokenization in payment?

-The tokenization process in detail.
+The EMV tokenization process is in detail.

-An agnostic approach to tokenization
+An agnostic approach to payment tokenization

-- If you're an issuer or a wallet provider planning to digitalize open-loop cards, then use our existing connections to international and domestic scheme TSPs, like VTS for Visa and MDES for MasterCard, or domestic or co-branded cards.
+- If you're an issuer or a wallet provider planning to digitalize open-loop cards, use our existing connections to international and domestic scheme TSPs, like VTS for Visa and MDES for MasterCard, or domestic or co-branded cards.
 If you're focusing on a close loop, then you can rely on Thales' own TSP.

-- If you represent a scheme that has yet to define your tokenization platform, then make Thales' TSP your own.
+- If you represent a scheme that has yet to define your EMV tokenization platform, then make Thales' TSP your own.

-- We are compliant with all the major payment systems, including Visa and MasterCard, as well as with domestic payment schemes and white label EMV
+- We are compliant with all the major payment systems, including Visa and MasterCard, as well as with domestic payment schemes and white-label EMV

 - Our bank consultants can help you define your payment strategy and implementation.